Skip To Main Content

 Art II is a course designed for more in-depth exploration of area (i.e. painting, drawing, media) offered in Art I, plus figure drawing.

-Art III/IV
+Art IB

 Beginning Band